 In accidents involving minor property damage, your insurance company may take over the resolution of your case.
-Insurance agents can contact the other driver and handle the disbursement of compensation to the other driver.
+Insurance agents can contact the other driver and handle the disbursement of compensation.

 You Can Get Legal Help if You Are Blamed for an Accident in Los Angeles

-You do not have to just accept fault for a car accident in Los Angeles.
+You do not have to simply accept fault for a car accident in Los Angeles.
 Even if you are partially to blame for the collision, other drivers could share some responsibility for the wreck.
-California is a comparative negligence state, so blame can be split among multiple individuals.
+California is a comparative negligence state.
+Because of this, blame can be split among multiple individuals.

 - Was swerving erratically between lanes